SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 The fragments above are used as follows:

-* *encodedCommand* - The hexadecimal command obtained post encode, which will be executed as an operation
+* *encodedCommand* - The hexadecimal command obtained post encode, which will be executed as an operation.
-* *fport* - The target fport
+* *fport* - The target fport.

 ```json
 {